Find services, activities and events in your city:

 When mealtime turns into battle time, everyone loses.
 I want to share five simple and proven ways to end the struggles and make eating happier and healthier for everyone.

-My best advice: relax!
-Imagine and act as if you didn't care what anyone was eating.
-Can you do it?
+Now imagine you didn't care what anyone was eating.
 Would things feel different?
 They would for your kids, that's for sure.

-Let’s face it, we all eat what we like and we like what’s familiar to us.
-The most powerful strategy to get your kids to embrace new foods is to make those foods available to them over and over again.
+We all like what’s familiar to us.
+The most powerful strategy to get your kids to embrace new foods is to make foods available to them over and over again.

-Did you know that the average child needs 15 tries before they’ll accept something new?
-That actually means that for some kids, it may be 20 or even 30 tries!
-Don’t despair.
-This is normal behaviour.
-We have to give our kids the opportunity to learn to like the foods that are new to them.
-For this, they need repeated exposure, without any pressure.
+The average child needs 15 tries before they’ll accept something new.
+(The key word being average, which means that for some kids, it may be 20 or even 30 tries!)
+Resisting new foods is normal behaviour.
+To learn to like something new, kids need repeated exposure, without any pressure.

-Now don’t think this means you have to do cartwheels or conjure up a gourmet feast.
 If there's a challenging veggie in your house, just keep calmly serving it up in different ways as part of your family's regular rotation: think roasted, steamed, chopped, raw with dip, baked into a quiche, stir-fried.
-Just keep putting it on the menu and sooner or later, it will get eaten.
-(And when that happens, you won’t even bat an eyelash...right!)
+Just keep putting it on the menu.
+Sooner or later, it will get eaten.
+(And when that happens, the key is to not even bat an eyelash.)

-You can easily put this into action at home.
-Instead of preaching about vitamins or asking your kids why they don't like a particular food, encourage them to explore and describe what they see, feel, smell and taste.
-Have you been dazzled by the incredible design inside a purple cabbage?
+At home, instead of talking about vitamins or asking your kids why they don't like a particular food, encourage them to explore and describe what they see, feel, smell, and taste.
+Are you dazzled by the incredible design inside a purple cabbage?
 Did you notice that cucumbers smell like summer?
-Can you taste the cinnamon flavour if you close your eyes as you nibble on a parsnip?
+Can you taste the cinnamon flavour in a parsnip if you close your eyes?
 Have you ever stopped to feel the delicate texture of a kale leaf?

-Making food an adventure is a fun and powerful way to engage kids and help them open to eventually eating a wide variety of foods.
+Making food an adventure and allowing kids to "play" with food is a fun and proven way to engage kids and help them open to eventually eating a wide variety of foods.

 Disney got it right with this popular tune.
-One of the most important and powerful strategies you can adopt is to let your kids be in charge of their own eating.
-We all want our kids to be tuned into their bodies as they grow, and to be able to recognize and respond to the cues of hunger and fullness.
-This is so important in helping them to develop a lifelong positive relationship with food.
+One of the most effective strategies you can adopt is to let your kids be in charge of their own eating.
+Helping kids tune into their bodies and to be able to recognize and respond to the cues of hunger and fullness is so important in helping them to develop a lifelong positive relationship with food.

-The simplest way to do this: stick to your job of offering a variety of healthy foods at regular meals and snacks, and then just chill out about what happens at the table.
-Back off and let your kids be in charge of how much they're eating from what's on offer, or even whether they eat at a particular meal.
+The simplest way to do this: offer a variety of healthy foods at regular meals and snacks, and then simply sit back and allow your kids be in charge of how much they're eating from what's on offer—or even whether they eat at a particular meal.

-Let your little ones wash, tear, mix, stir and even chop food for a salad or simple meal.
-As a side bonus, they'll nibble and taste as they go.
-Let them put together a colourful creation using a rainbow of fresh veggies or fruit, and see how their imagination sparks excitement and healthy habits.
+Let your little ones wash, tear, mix, stir, and even chop food for a salad or simple meal.
+(Bonus: they'll nibble and taste as they go.)
+Let them put together a colourful creation using a rainbow of fresh veggies or fruit, and see how their imagination sparks excitement.

-Take it a step further and go on a market or grocery store adventure to pick out new and fun foods to work into your recipes.
+Go on a market or grocery store adventure to pick out new and fun foods to work into your recipes.
 Look for something unusual and focus on the bounty of the seasons.
-The Rainbow Plate Team has been having so much fun lately, introducing the chayote fruit to kids and adults.
-We call this the “muppet mouth” vegetable, because of its funny face!
-It’s mild and crunchy, and kids have loved working it into rainbow salads and wraps.